wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-create-new-service-data-2.md

 To be able to store app data in the new mobile service, you must first create a new table in the associated SQL Database instance.

-1. In the [Azure Management Portal](https://manage.windowsazure.cn/), click **Mobile Services**, and then click the mobile service that you just created.
+1. In the [Azure classic portal](https://manage.windowsazure.cn/), click **Mobile Services**, and then click the mobile service that you just created.

 2. Click the **Data** tab, then click **+Create**.